-4. If applicable, provide a description of how Child Find, Panorama, Georgia Health Survey, I-Ready Data, Response to

-teachers, in consultation with parents, Intervention (RTI), school-based interventions

-administrators, and pupil services personnel,

-will identify eligible children most in need of

-services in Title I targeted assistance

-schools/programs.
-Please include a

-description of how the school will develop

-and implement multiple (a minimum of 2)

-objective, academic-based performance

-criteria to rank students for service.
-Also

-include a description of the measurable scale

-(point system) that uses the objective criteria

-to rank all students.
+4. If applicable, provide a description of how teachers, in consultation with parents, administrators, and pupil services personnel, will identify eligible children most in need of services in Title I targeted assistance schools/programs.
+Please include a description of how the school will develop and implement multiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
+Also include a description of the measurable scale (point system) that uses the objective criteria to rank all students.